 - Give an example of a time you had a difficult interaction with a parent and how you handled it.

 - How do you encourage students to show grit (growth mindset) in their learning and in the classroom?

-- What does rigor mean to you, and how can you be sure you are providing a rigorous experience for all students?
+- What does rigor mean to you?
+How can you be sure you are providing a rigorous experience for students?

 - How do you incorporate cultural awareness, worldwide views, diversity, and equity into your lessons and classroom?

-- How do you promote a cohesive classroom community?
+- Explain how will you promote a cohesive classroom community?

 - How do you keep students engaged while still maintaining a rigorous classroom environment?